gridAditya/PoseEstimation-Activity-Classification/Readme.md

 After downloading the MPII Human Pose Dataset, it will have two folders 'mpii_human_pose_v1_u12_2' and 'images'.
 Rename the 'images' folder to 'original_images' and then place both the folders inside '/data/raw'.

-Structure of the processed data directory: root/data/processed
+Structure of the processed data directory(you need to create folders in the structure given below in the processed data directory, they can be empty): root/data/processed
        |________________ images
        |                    |_______train